How to get the most out of the WhatsApp newsletter: everything you need to know

 WhatsApp introduced this upgrade to allow companies to scale their campaigns much faster.

-In addition, for companies that are starting out new on the WhatsApp Business Platform, there will be also a new upgrade in messaging limits starting September 30, 2022.
+In addition, for companies that are starting out new on the WhatsApp Business Platform, there is now also a new upgrade.
 The initial business-initiated messaging limits are now 250 unique customers in a rolling 24-hour period (vs. before 50).

 Using templates for WhatsApp marketing notifications